ssbc/ssb-index-feeds-spec/README.md

 with existing clients.

-Assuming one wants to do partial replication of a subset of a feed, first one tries to find the meta feed (FIXME: describe in detail) and from that the index feed.
+Assuming one wants to do partial replication of a subset of a feed, first one tries to find the meta feed using the rpc getSubset from [subset replication] on the main feed author and type 'metafeed/announce'.
+Then downloading the meta feed to try and find index feeds.

-If that is not found, one uses trusted claimaudits feeds combined with the meta feeds they link to find one that can be used.
+If that is not found, one uses trusted index audits feeds to find an index that can be used.
 Trusted is defined as:

 A target feed is trusted if:
  -  One has assigned any positive, non-zero amount of trust to the